dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_10_Subseasonal_to_Seasonal_S2S.rst

 The weather regime use case is more complicated than the OMI use case for several reasons.
 The first is that the use case has more pre-processing steps.
 The second is that the weather regime calculation has several steps.
 Specifically, it has three calculation steps and three optional output graphics for both the model and observations.
 Lastly, the use case calls Stat-Analysis on the output to create statistics.
 It uses 500mb height over December, January, and February to compute patterns for weather regime classification.

-Configure the Weather Regime Use-Case
+Configure the Weather Regime Use Case
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To configure the weather regime use case, first check the `python dependencies in the online User's Guide `_.
 The required python packages are numpy, netCDF4, datetime, pylab, scipy, sklearn, eofs, and matplotlib.